renderfarm-darf/darf-prototype/verified-scenes/CONTRIBUTING.md

+> ⚠️ Disclaimer
-> **Disclaimer:** All contributed files must be properly licensed and attributed.
-By submitting content, contributors affirm they have the rights to share those materials under an open-source license.
+All contributed files must be properly licensed and attributed.
+By submitting content, contributors confirm they have the legal rights to share their materials under an open-source license.

-> The DARF maintainers are not responsible for verifying the originality, licensing, or legality of third-party uploads.
-Use and redistribution of contributed content is at your own discretion.
+DARF maintainers do not verify the originality, licensing, or legality of third-party uploads.
+Use and redistribution of any contributed content is at your own discretion and risk.